Cecil Margo: Post War and Israel

 In 1948, Margo had started a flourishing career as a trial lawyer aided by his record as a war hero.
 One day, he returned to his chambers from court and found an urgent telegram from David Ben-Gurion.
 Ben Gurion asked Margo to come out to Israel to serve as Ben Gurion's chief advisor on the establishment and organization of the Israeli Air Force.

-Though he had been in combat for years as a pilot in World War II and now had a wife and small child, Margo later wrote in his memoirs that he felt he had to go.
+Though Cecil Margo had been in combat for years as a pilot in World War II and now had a wife and small child, he later wrote in his memoirs that he felt he had to go.
 The newly declared State of Israel had been attacked by the armies of five Arab countries and its prospects for survival were dim.
 Ben Gurion, who knew that air power would be critical to Israel's immediate and long range survival, had heard of Margo from his commanders such as Yaakov Dori and Chaim Laskov.
-Margo's effectiveness as a squadron commander, his expertise in air warfare in both the Desert and Europe during World War II, and his experience of high level command in the Royal Air Force as Operations Staff Officer, Advanced Air HQ, Desert Air Force, made him ideal for the job.
+Margo's effectiveness as a squadron commander, his expertise in air warfare in both the Desert and Europe during World War II, and his experience of high-level command in the Royal Air Force as Operations Staff Officer, Advanced Air HQ, Desert Air Force, made Israel request his assistance.

-When Margo arrived in Israel, he assessed the issues and needs of the fledgling Israeli Air Force.
-He hammered out visionary blueprints and strategies for a small, but highly efficient and powerful air force.
-On the foundation of Margo's work, the modern day Israeli Air Force was built.
+When Margo arrived in Israel, he assessed the issues and needs of the fledgling Israeli Air Force and "threw himself into the problems of personnel, equipment, aerodromes, armaments, maintenance, training, operations, logistics and strategies.
+He hammered out plans for a small but efficient and powerful air force."
+Margo's plans became the foundation on which the modern-day Israeli Air Force was built.
 Ben Gurion, who developed an admiration and fondness for Margo, asked him to remain in Israel as commander of the Israeli Air Force with the rank of "Aluf" Major General.
 But Margo declined, preferring to return to the Union of South Africa to resume his legal practice.
-Upon returning to South Africa, he was instrumental in formulating and monitoring the Advanced Pilots Training Course in Germiston, where South Africans were trained as pilots for the Israeli Air Force.
+Upon returning to South Africa, he participated in formulating and monitoring the Advanced Pilots Training Course in Germiston, where South Africans were trained as pilots for the Israeli Air Force.
 He remained a staunch supporter of Israel through the years, often returning and visiting Air Force bases.

-According to the official Machal website, a party was given for Margo by the Israeli Air Force the night before he flew back to South Africa.
-"As the evening wore on, a comradeship was born, with the help of Foreign Minister, Moshe Sharett, as raconteur.
-He recalled his experiences as an officer in the Turkish Army in World War I and sang Turkish army songs.
-When the party finally ended, Margo laid his hands on the shoulders of Dov Judah, one of the flight commanders he had appointed and said: "Dov, whatever happens, attack, attack, attack!
-The instruction was to become the incantation of the IAF, the psychological property of every O.C. and every airman."